-What foods help with period cramps: top-6 picks by health advisors
+What foods help with period cramps: 6 superfoods to soothe your pain

 There’s no need to mention that period pain causes discomfort and affects the daily life of millions of women.
 Throughout history, there have been plenty of attempts to tame it – by using traditional herbal medicines and modern devices.
 However, there is no better remedy than healthy nutrition.
 And we are here to tell you what foods help with period cramps.